THE LATEST...

 Daffodils bloom the pages of news sources every year for their striking appearance, economic value, cultural symbolism, and for their potential to poison pets.

 Daffodil bulbs are highly poisonous to animals but those same toxins taste repulsive, even to dogs.
 Deer and rodents won't touch them.
+Symptoms also start with immediate vomiting, which flushes the stomach before complete digestion.
+Most animals just vomit and learn not to eat it.

 "School Children in Poison Scare"